Stages of court proceedings in care and protection cases

 An independent evaluation of dispute resolution conferences and the external care and protection mediation pilot is underway.
 Findings from the evaluation will be used to inform any changes made as to how contact is approached in the future by the Children's Court and designated agencies.

-The Care Circles program currently operates in the Nowra/Ulladulla area where Aboriginal community representatives help FACS and families to develop strategies that aim to identify safe, culturally appropriate options for Aboriginal children and young people that are in need of care and protection.
+The Care Circles program currently operates in the Nowra/Ulladulla area where Aboriginal community representatives help DCJ and families to develop strategies that aim to identify safe, culturally appropriate options for Aboriginal children and young people that are in need of care and protection.

 Care Circles are based on effective components of family group conferencing and circle sentencing.
 Care Circles aim to: